MoviePass pulls out of AMC’s top theaters as negotiations fail

 This tactic may not be limited to AMC going forward, either.
 For any theater that refuses to deal, MoviePass may consider pulling them from the list of supported venues, noted MoviePass CEO Mitch Lowe.

 “As we continue to strive for mutually-beneficial relationships with theaters, the list of theaters we work with is subject to change,” he said.
-“We advise customers to always double check the MoviePass app for the most up-to-date list of participating theaters.”
+“We advise customers to always double-check the MoviePass app for the most up-to-date list of participating theaters.”

 Of course, AMC may just be willing to wait this one out.
 After all, if MoviePass is burning that much on AMC alone, that means it’s spending hundreds of millions on ticket sales per year.
 If HMNY can’t strike enough deals, and soon (and doesn’t want to keep throwing millions towards the service), MoviePass could fail.
 And AMC would be just fine with that, it seems.Featured Image: Luke Sharrett/Bloomberg/Getty Images